top of page

 What the evidence tells us

 We have set out elsewhere that the chaos of how the resource allocation system actually works is in complete contrast to the way public messaging says it works.
 It resutls in a ‘post code lottery’ of enormous proportions.
-This allows us to glimpse into how councils are spending their money.
+This allows us to glimpse behind the facade to see how councils are actually spending their money.
 What difference does having more money to spend on individuals make?

-· For working age people, the top spending 10% of councils spent an average of £47.2K per person, more than double the lowest spending 10% at £22.8K
+· For older people, the top spending 10% of councils spent an average of £27.5K per person, nearly double the lowest spending 10% at £13.7K

-The question is, what are the highest spending councils spending their money on compared to the lowest?
+What are the highest spending councils spending their money on compared to the lowest?
 Social care’s leaders claim that it is under-funding that is holding them back.
-If so, we surely can expect the highest spending councils to be leading the way.
+If so, we must expect the highest spending councils to be leading the way.
 But are they?

 A widely accepted measure of social care at its best is the least use of residential and nursing care.
-It is the least independent option for the person and costs taxpayers the most.
+Residential and nursing costs on average three times more than supporting people at home whilst being the least independent option for the person.

-So if you happen to be served by a council with more money to spend, you are much more likely to end up in institutional care.
+So if you happen to be served by a council with more money to spend, you are much more likely to find youself in institutional care.

 There is also a major difference in how much support is provided to people in their own homes.

-· For older people, the highest spending councils spent an average of £16.2K per individual, well over double the £7.7K of the lowest spending councils
+· For older people, the highest spending councils spent an average of £15.7K per individual, over double the £7.6K of the lowest spending councils

 Conventional wisdom is that the more support provided at home, the greater the chances of preventing loss of living in one's own home through admission to institutional care.
 Prevention is key to financial sustainability.
 But this is not happening.
 Despite spending very much more on support at home, the highest spending councils have far higher rate of placing people in institutional care.